perfectprice/perfectprice-docs/data-formats/api.md

 ##### URI

-This API returns the 15 minute multipliers per zone.
 Access to this API will be made at a much higher frequency than base price API.
 Ideally, this will be at every 5 minutes once all data pipeline is set up to have real time pricing in place.

 ```
     https://api.pfpr.co/$version/data/$type